 If you read my 5-day Maui itinerary, you know I love loco moco.
 Like a lot.
 But I’ve never been able to find a version that matches my favorite in Maui.

 That changed when I tried Kauai Family Restaurant.
-This spot serves Hawaiian food including Kalua pork, lomi salmon, poi, and my beloved loco moco.
+This spot serves some of the best Hawaiian food in Seattle like Kalua pork, lomi salmon, poi, and my beloved loco moco.
 If you’re not familiar with the dish, it’s a hamburger patty served over rice with a runny egg and gravy.

 Their version is so flavorful.
 The gravy has a deep meaty flavor, it’s the perfect balance of salty and fatty, and the portion is hefty.
 If you’re in need of a belly-busting brunch spot in Seattle, make sure to try this place!